alem-platform/bootcamp-go/story04/slice_union/README.md

 # slice_union

+<p data-story-username="lascar123">If it was that bad, you may ask, why didn't Aberon stop it?</p>

 ## Task Description

 Write a function `SliceUnion` that takes multiple slices of integers as input and returns a new slice containing the union of all the input slices with unique values in inserted order.